mpolimeno/sdsu-sage-tutorial-git/about.rst

 Credits and License
 -------------------

-The content and code for this tutorial were written by David Monarres and Ryan Rosenbaum under the supervision of Mike O'Sullivan.
-The work was supported by San Diego State University's Presidential Leadership Fund and is licensed under the `Creative Commons Attribution-ShareAlike 3.0 <http://creativecommons.org/licenses/by-sa/3.0/>`_ License.
+The content and code for this tutorial was  written by David Monarres under the supervision of Mike O'Sullivan and was supported by a generous grant from  San Diego State University's Presidential Leadership Fund.
+The tutorial  is licensed under the `Creative Commons Attribution-ShareAlike 3.0<http://creativecommons.org/licenses/by-sa/3.0/>`_ License.
 You are free to share and to remix, but attribution should be given to the original funder and creators.
+You may add your name to the list of contributors below.

+Other contributors include:

+..Ryan Rosenbaum.